 The Law on Personal Data Protection, Moldovan Privacy

 Moldova’s Law No. 133 of 8 July 2011 on Personal Data Protection, also known as the Law on Personal Data Protection, is a data protection law that was passed in 2011.
 As Moldova is not a part of the European Union, the country does not fall under the jurisdiction of the General Data Protection Regulation.
-Despite this fact, the Law on Personal Data Protection Law transfered the EU’s Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the Protection of Individuals with regard to the Processing of Personal Data and on the Free Movement of Such Data, also known as the Data Protection Directive, into a Moldovan law.
-As such, the Law on Personal Data Protection regulates all data processing activities with Moldova.
+Despite this fact, the Law on Personal Data Protection Law transferred the EU’s Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the Protection of Individuals with regard to the Processing of Personal Data and on the Free Movement of Such Data, also known as the Data Protection Directive, into a Moldovan law.
+As such, the Law on Personal Data Protection regulates all data processing activities within Moldova.

 How are data controllers and processors defined under the law?

 Under the Law on Personal Data Protection, the term data controller is defined as “a natural or legal person governed by public or private law, including a public authority, agency, or any other body which alone or jointly with others determines the purposes and means of the processing of personal data”.
 Conversely, a data processor is defined as “a natural or legal person governed by public or private law, including a public authority and its territorial subdivisions, which processes personal data on behalf and upon the instruction of the controller”.
 Moreover, the personal scope of the law ensures the fundamental right to data protection and privacy for all Moldovan citizens.